How to Recover Deleted Exchange Mailbox?

 Conclusion

-Above, we have explained the stepwise process to recover deleted mailboxes using the native tools in Exchange Server.
+Above, we have explained the stepwise process to recover the deleted mailboxes from backup and using the Exchange native tools - Exchange Admin Center (EAC) and Exchange Management (EMS).
 However, restoring the deleted mailboxes via Exchange Admin Center (EAC) or Exchange Management (EMS) is quite tedious and time-consuming.
 As an alternative, you can use an Exchange recovery software, like Stellar Repair for Exchange.
-It can help you find the deleted mailboxes in the database file and then restore them in just a few simple steps.
+It can help you to restore deleted mailboxes (still in their retention period) in just a few simple steps.
 It also allows you to create a new user, map the recovered mailbox, and then directly export it to the newly created mailbox.

 Was this article helpful?